Email marketer SendGrid up 13% following IPO

 Sameer Dholakia, CEO at SendGrid told TechCrunch that most of the company’s growth is organic.
 Customers are usually coming to SendGrid’s website on their own volition, without having been approached by sales reps.

 The customers start out with a free trial and then end up paying a monthly fee to use SendGrid services.
-SendGrid competes with SparkPost, MailChimp and divisions of Amazon, Oracle and Salesforce, but Dholaki likes to think SendGrid has the “Kleenex” brand, or the most known name in the business.
+SendGrid competes with SparkPost, MailChimp and divisions of Amazon, Oracle and Salesforce, but Dholakia likes to think SendGrid has the “Kleenex” brand, or the most known name in the business.

 Byron Deeter, partner at Bessemer Venture Partners, said he invested in SendGrid because “email is the fundamental backbone of business communications and that’s not changing anytime soon.”
 SendGrid “manages scale and reliability in an unparalleled way.”